Back to Glossary Index

 Data serialization is the process of converting complex data structures, such as objects or dictionaries, into a format that can be stored or transmitted, such as a byte stream or JSON string.
 This is useful in modern data pipelines for tasks such as saving data to disk, transmitting data across a network, or storing data in a database.

-Data serialization example using Python:
+A simple Data serialization example using Python:

 Python provides several built-in serialization formats, including pickle, JSON, and YAML.
 Here's an example of using the pickle module to serialize a Python object: